 Applications will be assessed by the Aspen Strategy Group selection committee.

-Candidates selected from the initial round of applications will receive an invitation for a 15-minute interview with the selection committee.
+Candidates selected from the initial round of applications will receive an invitation for a 15-minute interview with a subset of the selection committee.

-Candidates will be notified on the status of their application following the interviews.
+All candidates will be notified by February on the status of their application.

 Questions about the program?
 Please contact email@example.com